alphagov/govuk-developer-docs/source/manual/alerts/varnish-port-not-responding.html.md

 Under high load, it is possible that the Varnish child process which handles connections will timeout on the healthcheck from the parent.
-If that happens and the replacement child process also fails to start, varnish can get in a state where it is not responsive.
+If that happens and the replacement child process also fails to start, Varnish can get in a state where it is not responsive.

 The 'varnish port not responding' check simply attempts to contact
 <http://localhost:7999/> and get a response.
 If it doesn't, then it will